Peoples' movements and protests

 But this way they created a powerful class-alliance against themselves - peasants who feared continental serfdom, burghers who were paid neither by bilking aristocrats nor by the bankrupt state, state officials who didn't get their salaries - and to the latter category belonged increasingly most ranks of the army.
 In 1680 they used their formal power in the Riksdag and their real power over the army to nationalise the aristocratic lands and turn Sweden to the mostly middle class polity it has remained since.

 The peasants continued to resist taxing and conscription, but for most of the 18th century they were increasingly side-stepped by the towns, small and insignificant as these may be with European standards.
 Tax revolts just weren't feasible any longer.
-The last peasant uprising was crushed in blood just outside Stockholm in 1743.
+The last peasant uprising - against an unnecessary and unlucky war - was crushed in blood just outside Stockholm in 1743 (an ancestor of the author's was beheaded as a leader some months after).

 Early struggles for democracy